 - 19 ounces (539 grams) cooled mint-infused water (mint tea)

 To infuse the water, add handfuls of fresh (or dried) mint leaves to a jar and pour simmering hot water over them.
-When it’s cool enough to handle, move the jar to the refrigerator and allow it to steep for a while longer.
+Steep for up to an hour, but no too long or your tea will be too dark and will affect final soap color.
 Strain, cool further if needed, then proceed as directed in the post Soap Making 101.
-(Make sure your tea isn’t too dark though, or it can affect the final color of your soap.)

 At trace add:

 - 1 1/2 tablespoons French green clay (where to buy) diluted with 3 tablespoons water

 This recipe is sized to fit a homemade 5 lb wooden loaf mold.
 The inner dimensions are roughly: 16″ long x 3.75″ wide x 4.75″ tall.